-This guide will walk you through all the vital steps and elements you need to make an outstanding AP research paper submission.
-By the end, you'll know how to cite your sources properly and how to choose the right research approach.
-Let's get into it!
+This guide will walk you through each essential step for producing an impressive AP research paper submission.
+By the end, you'll understand how to cite your sources properly and select the best research approach.
+Let's dive in!

 These 10 key questions and answers will give you the clarity and confidence you need to succeed with your research paper: